Robotics Certification and Certificate Program Information

 - Intelligent control

 Employment Outlook and Salary Information

 Graduates of robotics-related programs often work in the field of engineering.
 The U.S. Bureau of Labor Statistics (www.bls.gov) expects employment in engineering to grow at an average or slower than average rate from 2010-2020.
 Manufacturing and industrial companies are increasingly relying on engineers to develop technologies, such as robotic technologies, that will increase efficiency and reduce production costs.
 This reliance helps fuel the demand.
 Salaries for engineers vary widely depending on the field of engineering.
 As of May 2012, the median annual salary for electronics engineers, for instance, was $91,820, while mechanical engineers brought in a median of $80,580, and electrical engineers earned $87,920 per year.

 Robotics is a hands-on field that teaches students to engineer and program to create mechanical solutions to human problems or...

 Robotics programs combine aspects of computer technology, sensing instrumentation and engineering to teach individuals to...

-The field of robotics makes use of many engineering, electronics and computer specialties to create, install, maintain and...
+The field of robotics utilizes engineering, electronics and computer specialties to create, install, maintain and repair...

 Robotics engineering is a multidisciplinary field that combines computer science and mechanics.
 As of 2010, the majority of...